 - Size – Make sure to pick a carrier suitable for the size and weight of your cat.
 Consider an expandable cat carrier if you will use it regularly in the car.

-- Soft or Hard – Hard carriers are more durable, but soft can be easier to maneuver and more comfortable for your cat.
+- Soft or Hard – Hard carriers are more durable, but soft can be easier to manoeuvre and more comfortable for your cat.

 - Do you plan to fly with it?
 If so, make sure to get an airline approved carrier